 Mild ocean breezes and rolling waves are always in season at San Diego beaches.
 In the fall, the weather is still warm enough to hit the surf, and even better, a great time to discover the secret world of tide pools.
 There’s no telling what tiny creatures you’ll encounter in these incredible little ecosystems teeming with life along San Diego’s shoreline.
 It all happens when the tide rolls out – shallow pools form around the rocks and become a home to tiny octopuses, colorful sea stars, hardy Hermit crabs and other remarkable critters.
 And that’s just what’s visible to the naked eye.

 When my own kids were very young, exploring the tide pools was one of our favorite weekend adventures.
 Their favorite discoveries: The slimy looking sea cucumbers and prickly sea urchins.
 Now teenagers, they still love to go, so this activity is good for nature-lovers of all ages.

 Fall kicks-off the best viewing season and runs through winter.
 Before you visit, check the surf report to make sure it’s low or minus tide, so the tide pools are out in the open.
-Here are a few suggestions to get you started:
+After the break are a few suggestions to get you started.

 Scrape away the years and years of fishing experiences from most old salts and you’ll probably find a pier or barge fisherman under all those tales of whoppers and the ones that got away.